wasd-tech/fluxgym-rocm/README.md

 # Start

-Go back to the root `fluxgym` folder, with the venv activated, run:
+Go back to the root `fluxgym-rocm` folder, with the venv activated, run:

 ```
 python app.py